PhMuseum Days 2026 Photography Festival Open Call

 Prizes

-Our Artistic Director Giuseppe Oliverio, counting on the advisorship of 3 exhibiting artists from the festival's last edition, will select at least 4 projects that will be granted an individual show within the main program of the festival.
-Among them, one will have a dedicated public installation in collaboration with CHEAP, taking over eleven former municipality billboards installed in Via dell’Abbadia.
+PhMuseum's Artistic Director Giuseppe Oliverio, counting on the advisorship of 3 exhibiting artists from the festival's last edition, will select at least 3 projects that will be granted an individual exhibition within the festival's main location – the newly re-opened, historical Ex Ospedale dei Bastardini in the center of the city.

-Our Artistic Director Giuseppe Oliverio will select up to 20 projects among all of the submissions to take part in a collective video projection that will be included in the festival's main program and screened in a dedicated area every day.
+PhMuseum's Artistic Director Giuseppe Oliverio will select up to 20 projects to take part in a collective video projection that will be included in the festival's main program and screened in a dedicated area every day.

 Independent jury